rifeWithKaiju/model_preset_manager/README.md

 It also downloads the thumbnail preview image for your model from Civitai as well as the model's trigger words so you can apply or unapply them as needed.
 It can store all generation data that is output by txt2img and img2img when you generate such as prompt, negative prompt, cfg_scale, resolution, sampler, clip skip, steps, etc.

-The presets are saved to a small json file, so they will be easy to share for model creators or users.
+The presets are saved to a small json file, so they will be easy to share for model creators or users [(see how to share your presets in your civitai model description below)](#get-preset-sharing-text-for-civitai-description-experimental)
+.
 The json format will also make it easy to integrate into websites or other apps or extensions with very little effort.

 If you find this useful, please consider leaving me a tip on:<br><br> <a href="https://ko-fi.com/rifewithkaiju" target="_blank" rel="noopener noreferrer">
   <img src="https://i.imgur.com/iFQKhei.png" alt="kofismall">